jarpy/shakersynth/README.md

 data.

 A nice example is helicopter rotor vibrations.
-Unlike with a pre-recorded sample, Shakersynth constantly adjusts the speed of the rotor vibration to match the rotor in the simulator, so you can feel each blade as it passes overhead.
+Unlike with a pre-recorded sample, Shakersynth constantly adjusts the speed of the vibration to match the rotor in the simulator, so you can feel each blade as it passes overhead.

 Currently, Shakersynth provides _only_ rotor vibrations for the Mi-8 and UH-1H.
 It's best to run it alongside SimShaker Sound Module, which does a good job of handling a wide range of effects that don't benefit so much from the parametric approach.